Torwood

 Torwood (Coille Tor) is a small village located 2 mi north-northwest of Larbert, 4 mi north-west of Falkirk and 6 mi south-southeast of Stirling.
 Torwood lies within the Falkirk Council area of Scotland.
 The population recorded in the 2011 UK Census was 245.

 The A9 road between Bannockburn and Camelon runs through the village.
-Torwood Has 3 streets: Castle Crescent, Forester Gait & Glen Road.
+Torwood Has 5 streets: Provost Gardens, Stirling Road, Castle Crescent, Forester Gait & Glen Road.
 Glen Road leads on to Torwood Castle, Quarry and Broch.

 History

 The Forresters used to own the lands of Torwood and Torwood Castle but now a private trust owns the castle.
 Forrester Gait was named after the family.

 The Torwood was a large forested area in the 12th century stretching from the River Carron west and north towards Stirling, and inland towards the Campsie Hills.
 It was traversed by an old Roman Road at this time.
-In preparation for the Battle of Bannockburn it was used as the encampment for the men of Sir James Douglas, one of the leaders of the army of King Robert the Bruce.
+In preparation for the Battle of Bannockburn, it was used as the encampment for the men of Sir James Douglas, one of the leaders of the army of King Robert the Bruce.